5 Piece Kit (Second Generation) with Outdoor Siren

 CCTV has been a common fixture in shops, pubs, car parks and other public places for years.
 Now, thanks to easier installation and falling prices, it’s becoming an increasingly popular choice for security-conscious homeowners.

-You can buy cameras on their own, or as part of a whole security package.
+If you do opt for CCTV, you can buy cameras on their own, or as part of a whole security package.
 Costs range from around £20 for one wired camera with a night-vision range of 5 metres, to around £450 for a vandal-proof camera.

 You will need to buy some equipment to accompany the camera, depending on what type you choose, such as connectors and a digital video recorder (DVR) to store and view the footage.
 You can also buy dummy cameras for around £10.

 CCTV is just one line of defense against crime, and works best when combined with other measures, such as a burglar alarm, door and window locks, gravel around your property, and security lights.

 If you're ready to get home CCTV installed and setup, you can use our Which?
 Trusted Traders search tool to find reliable traders in your area.
 You don't have to be a Which? member to use Which?
 Trusted Traders.

 These are the most common type of camera, and ones most easily recognised as traditional CCTV cameras.

 They are usually fixed to a wall or outside area, and then a wire connects directly from the camera to the monitor.

 The downside is that the wires, including extension cables and connectors, can be difficult to install.

 With this type of system, cameras transmit images to your computer, tablet or mobile phone, using digital technology.